jdurbin/jdurbin.github.io/about/index.md

 This website is the home of the Bayesian Sleeper Cell, part of a Bayesian shadow army that backs the Bayesian Conspiracy.

-This website is produced by *James Durbin*, a Bayesian Initiate and Bioinformatics Ph.D. candidate.
+This website is produced by *James Durbin*, a Bayesian Initiate and Genomics Researcher.

 ## Bayesian Sleeper Cell concerns itself with: